10 Mac Trackpad shortcuts to save your time

-Similar to on a phone, you can scroll up or down by sliding two fingers to scroll.
-If you want to turn off scrolling this can be done in System Preferences > Accessibility, in the the Mouse & Trackpad section.
+Similar to on the phone, you can scroll up or down by sliding two fingers to scroll.
+If you want to turn off scrolling, this can be done in System Preferences > Accessibility, in the Mouse & Trackpad section.
 Go to Trackpad options and deselect the checkbox for Scrolling.

 Scrolling is a great feature to have, but not everyone wants to use it all of the time, so switching it off makes sense when it’s not needed.